 - Further targeted training for those involved in procurement and/or responsibility for supply chain management, specifically included with QHSE briefing to all levels of management and supervision.

 OUR EFFECTIVENESS IN COMBATING SLAVERY AND HUMAN TRAFFICKING

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:

 - For currently utilised supply chain partners we are continuing to request confirmation of their compliance with the Modern Slavery Act 2015

 - All new supply chain partners (excluding sole traders or micro businesses) are required to confirm compliance with the Modern Slavery Act 2015

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31st March 2018.

 M C Farmer

-This policy was last reviewed on 8th October 2018 and is due for review on 8th October 2019.
+This Statement was last reviewed and approved by the Board of Directors on 1st September 2018.
+The statement is due for review on 1st September 2019.